 All treatments have potential side effects, and you must b aware.
 Based on the side effect, you will decide which is a better treatment option for you.

-Acetazolamide is the commonly used drug to treat glaucoma.
+Acetazolamide is a commonly used drug to treat glaucoma.
 There are available as tablets.
 These can cause mild nausea and also pins and needles in the extremities.

 All surgeries have a potential risk of eye infection after surgery.
 There is also always a risk that the glaucoma surgery may not work and the pressure may not reduce.
 Patients may need multiple surgeries.